Harworth Colliery: Recent history

 In more recent history, Harworth reached the one-million-tonnes-in-a-year figure in 1993.

 The pit's closure was considered in November 2002 when owners UK Coal warned the 400 workers the pit was in trouble unless yearly losses of £8 million could be reversed.
 Three years later, to save the pit, the only possible solution for the 450 workers was to invest £50 million to access a new seam.
 If that was to happen the pit would have up to 25 more years worth of coal.

 Profits at UK Coal increased nearly fourfold in one year as the company benefited from property sales, higher coal prices and smoother mining operations.

 UK Coal, which operated four deep collieries and several surface mines, reported that pre-tax profits had jumped by 292% to £69 million in the year 2007.

 On 21 April 2008, UK Coal said it was to consider plans to reopen Harworth colliery, and also investing £100m to extend the lives of the Thoresby Colliery in Nottinghamshire and Kellingley Colliery in Yorkshire.

 In 2008 work started underground at Harworth Colliery to make good several kilometres of roadway and infrastructure to enable access to the millions of tonnes of coal that remain to be mined.
 Also a team of experts was assembled at the groups HQ tasked with planning the methods of accessing the remaining coal however in April 2016 the Harworth colliery was demolished to make way for housing.

+In 2017, plans were announced by Harworth Group to build 1,200 homes at the site.
+The development was named Simpson Park, named after former world champion cyclist and local resident Tom Simpson.